-Cellular constituents and cellular genetics are emphasized at the molecular level.
-An exhaustive literature review and research proposal is required.
-Prerequisite: BIO 224.
-Prerequisite or corequisite: CHEM 342.
-Credit may not be earned in both BIO 480 and BIO 580.
+Cellular constituents and genetics are emphasized at the molecular level.
+Credit may not be earned in both BIO 480 and 580.

 BIO 582.
 Human Histology (3, 3).
+4 credits.

 This course presents the microscopic structure of cells, tissues and organs to explain normal physiological function and provides a basis for understanding disease mechanisms and altered cellular states.
 A special research project is required.
 Prerequisite: BIO 270 or BIO 290, or equivalent.